 We end the walk at the small town of Tuoro sul Trasimeno and have time to

-explore or relax before heading back to Cortona.
+explore or relax over a cappuccino before heading back to Cortona.

 bus takes us south

 to the hilltop town of Castiglioncello del Trinoro and from this extremely

 panoramic spot we walk towards La Foce with its spectacular

 renaissance gardens.
 La Foce was the home of the author Lady Iris Origo who